Outdoor Education and Leadership Courses

 In Desert Writing, students will explore creative writing and wilderness simultaneously.
 While hiking in the desertand mountains, students will be given writing prompts and exercises to generate new work.
 While meeting in the classroom, students will workshop works-in-progress and study the craft of creative writing.
 By the end of the course, students will have developed a polished piece of writing.
 Students can work in the genre of their choice and are encouraged to write about a range of topics--they do not need to produce nature or wilderness writing.

-In this course, discussion and experiential group activities will provide an introduction, exploration, and application of theoretical models, psychological frameworks, best practices and ethical considerations of Adventure Therapy (AT).
-Students will survey the major characteristics and tools utilized in AT and investigate how they are applied in the practice of AT.
-Students will design and implement an experiential activity that synthesizes all of the major tenants of AT.
-The course includes a 3-day, 2-night field-based trip that will allow students to experience and apply the principles and techniques of adventure therapy in an outdoor, wilderness-like setting.
+In this course, discussion and experiential group activities will provide an introduction, exploration, andapplication of theoretical models, psychological frameworks, best practices, and ethical considerations oftherapeutic uses of recreation.
+Students will survey the major characteristics and tools utilized intherapeutic uses of recreation and investigate how they are applied in practice.
+Students will design andimplement an experiential activity that synthesizes all of the major tenets of therapeutic uses of recreation.

 OEL-252: Adventure Media (Credits: 3)